ProIntegritate/Hex2Bin/README.md

 # Hex2Bin

 Command line tool to convert a hexadecimal string to a binary format.
-Can be used for dumping decimal payloads to binary files, i.e. executables in malware.
+Can be used for dumping hex encoded payloads to binary files, i.e. executables in malware.

 Syntax: Hex2Bin INFILE OUTFILE